wmahad/agriplace/README.md

 ## Introduction

-This assignment is supposed to be a conversational piece, and it doesn't have to do perfect, so don't push it too far.
+This assignment is supposed to be a conversational piece, and it doesn't have to be perfect, so relax, and push yourself too hard.
 Try not to spend more than four hours on it.
-We would like you to focus on the code and not the style, so keep it simple and minimal, even using standard html elements would be fine.
+We would like you to focus on the code, and not on the styling, so keep it simple and minimal, even using standard html elements would be fine.
 If you feel more comfortable using a UI library, feel free to do so.
+We use MUI in our project, but don't feel obliged to use it too if you are not familiar with it, we would rather have you spend your time thinking, and coding instead of reading documentation.
-We use MUI in our project, but don't feel obliged to use it too if you are not familiar with it, we'd rather that you spend your time thinking and coding than reading documentation.
 We want you to treat this assignment as a base for a bigger project, so try to keep the code clean, modular and extensible.
-Don't worry if you cannot finish the assignment in the given timeframe, we just want to see how you think, code, and why you make the choices you make.
+Don't worry if you cannot finish the assignment in the preferred timeframe (4 hours), we just want to see how you think, code, and why you make the choices you make.

 ## The assignment